johnpeart/johnpeart.github.io/src/posts/blogpost/2024-05-29-maintaining-the-list-of-lgbt-mps-in-an-election-year.md

 Since 2017, I've been maintaining a public registry of [members of the UK Parliament who are openly LGBT+](https://www.lgbt.mp/)[^lgbt].

-It's not just a list; it's a *live* list.
+It’s not just a list; it’s a *live* list.
 It is designed to show who is LGBT+ *at the moment you're looking at it*.

 I've written before about [why I created this dataset](/2020/02/24/making-a-dataset-of-lgbt-mps/).
 It started out of work-related necessity.
 Now I'm keeping track because people have seem to find it useful.
 The dataset has been [used by the BBC, Sky News, the United Nations, and others](https://www.lgbt.mp/about/), and about 1,000 people a month visit the website.